RochesterinNYC/1004-Eclipse-Tutorial/README.md

         ~/Programming/Java/MathCalculator/src

 - Create a new folder anywhere and copy into it ONLY the .java files from the src directory of your Project
 - Compress the folder into a .zip or .tar.gz file.
+(Linux/Mac: http://www.cyberciti.biz/faq/how-do-i-compress-a-whole-linux-or-unix-directory/ and Windows: http://windows.microsoft.com/en-us/windows/compress-uncompress-files-zip-files)
 - Resulting file should be called: uni_hw#.zip (ex. az1234_hw1.zip or az1234_hw1.tar.gz)
 - Upload that .zip or .tar.gz file to Courseworks.